dabeaz/curio/docs/reference.rst

    Release the condition variable lock.

-.. asyncmethod:: Condition.wait(*, timeout=None)
+.. asyncmethod:: Condition.wait()

-   Wait on the condition variable with a timeout.
+   Wait on the condition variable.
 This releases the underlying lock.

-.. asyncmethod:: Condition.wait_for(predicate, *, timeout=None)
+.. asyncmethod:: Condition.wait_for(predicate)

    Wait on the condition variable until a supplied predicate function returns ``True``. *predicate* is a callable that takes no arguments.